 - Plan N covers the Medicare Part A deductible of $1484 at 100%.
 It is important to remember that the Part A deductible is per benefit period, not an annual deductible.
 This means that if you go more than 60 days between hospitalizations, the deductible resets.
 Medigap Plan N will cover this deductible each time you are hospitalized.

 - Plan N also covers your coinsurance for hospice care, skilled nursing facility care, preventive care, and the first 3 pints of blood during a blood transfusion.

-- Plan N will pay for 80% of foreign travel emergency, up to plan limits.
+- Plan N will pay for 80% of foreign travel emergencies, up to plan limits.

 Your Cost-Share for Medicare Supplement Plan N

 - Certain Copayments: Plan N does have the possibility of copayments for some visits.
 Luckily, the amount a provider can charge for a copayment is capped.
-An office visit, regardless of physician type or specialty can have a maximum copayment of $20.
-If you visit the Emergency Room, but you are not admitted as an inpatient, you can have a maximum copayment of $50.
+An office visit, regardless of physician type or specialty, can have a maximum copayment of $20.
+With Medigap Plan N, if you visit the ER but are not admitted as an inpatient, you can have a maximum copayment of $50.
 These copayments are not always as high as $20 or $50, but they can never exceed that amount.

 - Excess Charges: Plan N has the possibility of an excess charge.
 An excess charge may be present if the provider you are utilizing does not accept something called Medicare Assignment.
-If you provider does not accept Medicare Assignment, you may be responsible for up to 15% of the Medicare-approved amount of the bill.
-Excess charges will be explained more in depth below.
+If your provider does not accept Medicare Assignment, you may be responsible for up to 15% of the Medicare-approved amount of the bill.
+Excess charges will be explained more in-depth below.

 Although Plan N does have a small amount of cost-share, it is still a full-coverage plan that will significantly limit your out-of-pocket spending on your Medicare costs.